 Article

-The Collaborative Data Governance Model: Strategy and scalability
+The collaborative data governance model: Strategy and scalability

-Apr 17, 2025 · Authored by Nathan Olson
+April 17, 2025 · Authored by Nathan Olson

 As organizations grow and central functions like finance, marketing, risk, IT and artificial intelligence (AI) become more interconnected, effectively governing data becomes more challenging.
 The collaborative data governance model aligns teams through shared standards and processes, improving coordination without disrupting existing structures.
 It fosters transparency, efficiency and supports sustainable digital transformation.